ArcherGu/node-red-contrib-socketio-server/README.md

 -   `socket.io-leave-room`: leave a room.
 -   `socket.io-middleware-start` & `socket.io-middleware-end`: for middleware.

+Note: Do not print any `msg` that contains the `msg.socket`.
+Otherwise it will cause "RangeError: Maximum call stack size exceeded" error. see [issues #1](https://github.com/ArcherGu/node-red-contrib-socketio-server/issues/1).

 ## License

 The code in this project is licensed under [MIT license](https://github.com/ArcherGu/node-red-contrib-socketio-server/blob/main/LICENSE).